Reverse Osmosis Water Treatment

 As the feed water enters the semi-permeable membrane under pressure, the water molecules pass through, while the contaminants are held back and discharged through a reject stream.
 This is sometimes fed back into the feed water supply to be recycled, helping to save water.

-Benefits of Reverse Osmosis water systems
+Benefits of Reverse Osmosis water treatment

 - Ensures the control of potential microbial contamination